exogiin0/exogiin0/README.md

 😄 Pronouns: He/Him/His

 ⚡️ Fun fact: I'm a big fan of board games, and I definitely challenge anyone who crosses my path to a game of chess.
-Bring it on! <div style="width:480px"><iframe allow="fullscreen" frameBorder="0" height="270" src="https://giphy.com/embed/614s5bxbmFPFgK9dDU/video" width="480"></iframe></div>
+Bring it on!